fsharp/fsharp/README.md

-## The F# Software Foundation Packaging Repository for the Open Edition of the F# Compiler, Core Library & Tools
+## The Open Edition of the F# Compiler, Core Library & Tools

-The purpose of this repository is to package the open editions of the F# compiler, core library and core tools for use across multiple platforms.
+The main purpose of this repository is to package the open editions of the F# compiler, core library and core tools for use across multiple platforms.

+### Contributing to the F# Compiler, Core Library and Tools

 Most contributions to the F# compiler/library/tools are currently facilitated via the
 repository at http://visualfsharp.codeplex.com.
-This arrangement helps ensure that the major commercial packaging of F# (the Visual F# Tools) also includes any contributions that are made.
+This arrangement helps ensure that the one of the major packagings of F# (the Visual F# Tools) also includes any contributions that are made.

-Contributions in the following categories are strongly encouraged but should be made via http://visualfsharp.codeplex.com:

-◦ compiler optimizations
-◦ code generation improvements
-◦ bug fixes
-◦ library improvements
-◦ improvements related to FSharp.Data.TypeProviders.dll
-◦ improvements to allow additional targets for the F# compiler
+If you are using Windows, you should fork that repo and contribute directly.

+If you are using Linux or OSX, you should prepare your contributions by forking this repository (the code is essentially the same).
+This will give you access to the cross-platform testing available from this repo.
+At the moment the process is:
+1. Fork this repo.
+2. Build and test using the subset of tests available in this repo.
+3. If you like, submit a PR to this repo in order to trigger an automatic Travis run, or set up a Travis hook in your fork.
+3. Seek initial review by posting an issue in this repository or http://visualfsharp.codeplex.com.
+Make it clear you are working on Linux or OSX.
+4. Cherry-pick your changes into a pull request for http://visualfsharp.codeplex.com and submit for final testing and clearance.
+5. The change will then be integrated into this repo.

+It is likely that some people don't have access to Windows in order to run final tests at step 4.
+If you need help, email fsharp-opensource@googlegroups.com and ask to make a final test run on Windows.

 Contributions specifically related to the packaging of the Open Edition should be made here.